TUM-UQ Research Exchange

-- The deadline to apply for a January start date will be 1st September.
+- The deadline to apply for a January start date will be 1st of September.

 - The deadline to apply for a July start date is 1st of March.

-Outoing TUM doctoral candidates participating in the TUM-UQ Research Exchange Program may apply for the TUM-GS Partnership Mobility Grant for travel support of 1.000 EUR in addition to the regular TUM-GS internationalization support.
+Outgoing TUM doctoral candidates participating in the TUM-UQ Research Exchange Program may apply for the exclusiv Exchange@UQ Grant consisting of:

 For all information about the TUM-UQ Research Exchange Program, please contact: